dawoli/Houston-for-CLion/README.md

-# Houston-for-CLionThis is a color theme called Houston for CLion
+# Houston-for-CLion
-Only for C/C++
+This is a color theme called Houston for CLion featuring cool blues, minty greens, and soft purples Only for C/C++
 Unsuppoted for other languages
 Don't use it with them